alexpreynolds/efficiency-test/README.md

 ## Results

-One test of median compression ratios for simulated BED3, 150 nt elements, 10 trials:
+One test of median compression ratios for simulated BED3, 150 nt elements, 10 trials, run with the BEDOPS v2.4.12 toolkit:

 | elements | bzip2-starch | gzip-starch |
 |----------|--------------|-------------|